turingschool/mod-0-curriculum/session4/session4-fe-new.md

   <p><em>Note: You are doing this work in the breakout room to practice collaboration and communication just as much as to practice identifying Data Types.</em></p>
   <ul>
     <li>Identify a time keeper</li>
     <li>Spend 2 minutes independently brainstorming Data Types for an app you are familiar with.
-Be ready to share with your group: the name of the app, example for String, Number and Boolean</li>
+Be ready to share with your group: the name of the app, example for String, Number, and Boolean</li>
     <li>Spend 2 minutes sharing out and asking clarifying questions if needed</li>
-    <li>Identify a presenter (someone who did not keep time).
+    <li>Identify a presenter (this should be someone who did not keep time).
 When we return to the main Zoom, this person will be asked to share the app and examples that a <em>different</em> student brainstormed</li>
   </ul>
 </div>